MEGA65/open-roms/bin/README.md

 * Don't mix these ROMs with any other ROMs; exceptions:

-   - kernal_hybrid.rom, which is meant to be used (and has to be used) with the original BASIC ROM;
+   - kernal_hybrid\*.rom, which is meant to be used (and has to be used) with the original BASIC ROM;
-     however, this hybrid ROM cannot be distributed due to legal/copyright reasons; see [here](./../doc/Hybrid-build.md) for instruction how to create it
+     however, these hybrid ROMs cannot be distributed due to legal/copyright reasons; see [here](./../doc/Hybrid-build.md) for instruction how to create them

    - chargen_*.rom - these ones are fully interchangeable